VasuML07/LogisticRegressionFromScratch/readme.md

-Logistic Regression From Scratch (NumPy-Based)
+Logistic Regression From Scratch (NumPy)
-Project Overview

 This repository contains a from-scratch implementation of Logistic Regression using Python and NumPy only.
-No Scikit-learn models.
-No TensorFlow.
-No shortcuts.
+The goal is to demonstrate how binary classification works at a mathematical and algorithmic level, without relying on machine learning libraries such as Scikit-learn or TensorFlow.

-The purpose of this project is to explain binary classification at the mathematical level, showing how probabilities are computed, how errors are minimized, and how parameters are learned through gradient descent.
+The implementation explicitly shows how probabilities are computed, how loss is calculated, and how parameters are optimized using gradient descent.

-This implementation focuses on clarity over abstraction.

-Why This Project Matters

-Logistic Regression is often treated as a “simple” algorithm.
-In reality, it introduces several foundational ideas that appear everywhere in modern machine learning:

-Probability modeling

-Non-linear activation functions

-Loss-based optimization

-Gradient descent

-Decision boundaries

-Understanding this implementation means you understand the backbone of neural networks and classifiers.

-What Logistic Regression Does
+What the Model Does

 Logistic Regression predicts binary outcomes (0 or 1) by estimating the probability that an input belongs to a particular class.

-Examples:

-Spam vs Not Spam

-Fraud vs Legitimate

-Malignant vs Benign

-Pass vs Fail

-Instead of predicting raw values, the model predicts probabilities and then converts them into class labels.

-High-Level Model Flow
+The model follows this flow:

 Input Features (X)
-        ↓
-Linear Combination (z = w·x + b)
+→ Linear Combination (z = w·x + b)
-        ↓
-Sigmoid Activation
+→ Sigmoid Activation
-        ↓
-Probability (0 → 1)
+→ Probability (0 to 1)
-        ↓
-Threshold (0.5)
+→ Threshold (0.5)
-        ↓
-Final Class (0 or 1)
+→ Final Class Prediction

-Mathematical Foundations
+Core Mathematics
-1. Linear Model
+Linear Model

-The model starts by computing a weighted sum of the input features:

 𝑧
 =
 𝑤